Getting There Frequently Asked Questions

 7. Isn't traffic around there already a nightmare?

 Traffic was expected to be a huge problem with the opening of the ballpark, especially given the existing rush-hour delays, particularly at the South Capitol Street ramp from the Southeast Freeway.
 This is why the team and the city are emphasizing Metro and other alternate forms of transportation, in hopes of preventing total gridlock.
-However, a combination of dire warnings and smaller-than-expected crowds (and heavy use of Metro and other options) have resulted in little increased traffic on game days.

 8. How is getting to the ballpark for fans with disabilities?